the-k-node/Internship/Week 1/T2 - Users, Groups Creation.md

 • Created users with defined usernames and passwords(temporarily) for intended group of users using 'adduser' or 'useradd' commands adduser [username]

-• Created a User Group called 'interns' command 'groupadd' groupadd interns
+• Created a User Group called 'intern' command 'groupadd' groupadd interns

-• Add the newly created users to 'interns' group using 'useradd' or 'adduser' or 'usermod' commands adduser [username] interns useradd -G interns [username] usermod -a -G interns [username]
+• Add the newly created users to 'intern' group using 'useradd' or 'adduser' or 'usermod' commands adduser [username] interns useradd -G interns [username] usermod -a -G interns [username]